boisgera/leap/Don't panic!.md

       pred! (n * n + 1) -- This is always fine since n * n + 1 >= 1.
     ```

-While this is handy, the "panic!" function should be used with care:
+While this is handy, the `panic!` function should be used with care:

-  - Since one cannot recover from a `panic!` the user of a code that
+  - Since one cannot recover from a panic the user of a code that
     may panic has no way to deal with it.

   - Panics rely on convention (the "!" in the name) but are invisible